 To find some answers for these questions, let’s take look at some SME objectives:

-- Small e-commerce shop - Objective: Sell more merchandise this year.
+- Small online shop - Objective: increase their e-commerce business valuation this year.

 - Local grocery store - Objective: Get more repeat customers and increase customer loyalty.